EJFeight/FlaskAuthentication/README.md

 can be found at:
 https://github.com/maxcountryman/flask-login

 The application is pretty “bare bones.”
 I have added comments in the app.py file that will hopefully explain all you need to know to get native Flask authentication running on your project.
 As this is not intended as an example of HTML5 of Jinja templates, the html files are very basic with no comments.
 The idea was just to provide a framework for testing the Flask application.

 If you have any questions or comments, please feel free to contact me at: ejfeight@hotmail.com.
-I’m not an expert by any means, but I would appreciate you feedback and I will be happy to provide any assistance I can.
+I’m not an expert by any means, but I would appreciate your feedback and I will be happy to provide any assistance I can.

 I hope you find this helpful.